jiashengc/anime-quote-generator/README.md

 # Anime Quote Generator
-A random anime quote generator that generates random quotes from different anime.
+A random anime quote generator that generates random quotes from different anime series or movies.

 This generator was made as part of finishing the freecodecamp "Build a Random Quote Machine" challenge.